coreruleset/modsecurity-docker/README.md

 ### Apache ENV Variables

-* ACCESSLOG - A string value indicating the location of the custom log file (Default: '/var/log/apache2/access.log')
+* ACCESSLOG - A string value indicating the location of the custom log file (Default: `/var/log/apache2/access.log`)
-* BACKEND - A string indicating the partial URL for the remote server of the `ProxyPass` directive (Default: http://localhost:80)
+* BACKEND - A string indicating the partial URL for the remote server of the `ProxyPass` directive (Default: `http://localhost:80`)
-* BACKEND_WS - A string indicating the IP/URL of the WebSocket service (Default: ws://localhost:8080)
+* BACKEND_WS - A string indicating the IP/URL of the WebSocket service (Default: `ws://localhost:8080`)
-* ERRORLOG - A string value indicating the location of the error log file (Default: '/var/log/apache2/error.log')
+* ERRORLOG - A string value indicating the location of the error log file (Default: `/var/log/apache2/error.log`)
-* GROUP - A string value indicating the name (or #number) of the group to run httpd as (Default: daemon)
+* GROUP - A string value indicating the name (or #number) of the group to run httpd as (Default: `daemon`)
-* HTTPD_MAX_REQUEST_WORKERS - AN integer indicating the maximum number of connections that will be processed simultaneously (Default: 250)
+* HTTPD_MAX_REQUEST_WORKERS - AN integer indicating the maximum number of connections that will be processed simultaneously (Default: `250`)
-* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: warn)
+* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: `warn`)
-* METRICS_ALLOW_FROM - A string indicating a range of IP adresses that can access the apache metrics (Default: '127.0.0.0/255.0.0.0 ::1/128')
+* METRICS_ALLOW_FROM - A string indicating a range of IP adresses that can access the apache metrics (Default: `127.0.0.0/255.0.0.0 ::1/128`)
-* METRICS_DENY_FROM -  A string indicating a range of IP adresses that cannot access the apache metrics (Default: All)
+* METRICS_DENY_FROM -  A string indicating a range of IP adresses that cannot access the apache metrics (Default: `All`)
-* METRICSLOG - A string indicating the path of the metrics log (Default: '/dev/null combined')
+* METRICSLOG - A string indicating the path of the metrics log (Default: `/dev/null combined`)
-* PERFLOG - A string indicating the path of the performance log (Default: '/dev/stdout perflogjson env=write_perflog')
+* PERFLOG - A string indicating the path of the performance log (Default: `/dev/stdout perflogjson env=write_perflog`)
-* PORT - An integer value indicating the port where the webserver is listening to (Default: 80)
+* PORT - An integer value indicating the port where the webserver is listening to (Default: `80`)
-* PROXY_PRESERVE_HOST - A string indicating the use of incoming Host HTTP request header for proxy request (Default: on)
+* PROXY_PRESERVE_HOST - A string indicating the use of incoming Host HTTP request header for proxy request (Default: `on`)
-* PROXY_SSL_CA_CERT_KEY - A string indicating the path to the server PEM-encoded private key file (Default: /usr/local/apache2/conf/server.key)
+* PROXY_SSL_CA_CERT_KEY - A string indicating the path to the server PEM-encoded private key file (Default: `/usr/local/apache2/conf/server.key`)
-* PROXY_SSL_CA_CERT - A string indicating the path to the server PEM-encoded X.509 certificate data file or token identifier (Default: /usr/local/apache2/conf/server.crt)
+* PROXY_SSL_CA_CERT - A string indicating the path to the server PEM-encoded X.509 certificate data file or token identifier (Default: `/usr/local/apache2/conf/server.crt`)
-* PROXY_SSL_CHECK_PEER_NAME - A string indicating if the host name checking for remote server certificates is to be enabled (Default: on)
+* PROXY_SSL_CHECK_PEER_NAME - A string indicating if the host name checking for remote server certificates is to be enabled (Default: `on`)
-* PROXY_SSL_VERIFY - A string value indicating the type of remote server Certificate verification (Default: none)
+* PROXY_SSL_VERIFY - A string value indicating the type of remote server Certificate verification (Default: `none`)
-* PROXY_SSL - A string indicating SSL Proxy Engine Operation Switch (Default: off)
+* PROXY_SSL - A string indicating SSL Proxy Engine Operation Switch (Default: `off`)
-* PROXY_TIMEOUT - An intiger indicating the network timeout for proxied requests (Default: 42)
+* PROXY_TIMEOUT - An intiger indicating the network timeout for proxied requests (Default: `42`)
-* REMOTEIP_INT_PROXY - A string indicating the client intranet IP addresses trusted to present the RemoteIPHeader value (Default: '10.1.0.0/16')
+* REMOTEIP_INT_PROXY - A string indicating the client intranet IP addresses trusted to present the RemoteIPHeader value (Default: `10.1.0.0/16`)
-* SERVER_ADMIN - A string value indicating the address where problems with the server should be e-mailed (Default: root@localhost)
+* SERVER_ADMIN - A string value indicating the address where problems with the server should be e-mailed (Default: `root@localhost`)
-* REQ_HEADER_FORWARDED_PROTO - A string indicating the transfer protocol of the initial request (Default: 'https')
+* REQ_HEADER_FORWARDED_PROTO - A string indicating the transfer protocol of the initial request (Default: `https`)
-* SSL_ENGINE - A string indicating the SSL Engine Operation Switch (Default: off)
+* SSL_ENGINE - A string indicating the SSL Engine Operation Switch (Default: `off`)
-* TIMEOUT - ApAnache integer value indicating the number of seconds before receiving and sending time out (Default: 60)
+* TIMEOUT - ApAnache integer value indicating the number of seconds before receiving and sending time out (Default: `60`)
-* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: daemon)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: `daemon`)

 ### Nginx ENV Variables

-* ACCESSLOG - A string value indicating the location of the access log file (Default: '/var/log/nginx/access.log')
+* ACCESSLOG - A string value indicating the location of the access log file (Default: `/var/log/nginx/access.log`)
-* BACKEND - A string indicating the partial URL for the remote server of the `proxy_pass` directive (Default: http://localhost:80)
+* BACKEND - A string indicating the partial URL for the remote server of the `proxy_pass` directive (Default: `http://localhost:80`)
-* BACKEND_WS - A string indicating the IP/URL of the WebSocket service (Default: ws://localhost:8080)
+* BACKEND_WS - *unused*
 * DNS_SERVER - A string indicating the name servers used to resolve names of upstream servers into addresses.
-For localhost backend this value should not be defined (Default: not defined)
-* ERRORLOG - A string value indicating the location of the error log file (Default: '/proc/self/fd/2')
-* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: warn)
-* METRICSLOG - A string value indicating the location of metrics log file (Default: /dev/null)
-* KEEPALIVE_TIMEOUT - An integer value indicating the number of seconds a keep-alive client connection will stay open on the server side (Default: 60)
-* PORT - An integer value indicating the port where the webserver is listening to (Default: 80)
-* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: nginx)
-* PROXY_SSL_CA_CERT_KEY - A string value indicating the path to the server PEM-encoded private key file (Default: /etc/nginx/conf/server.key)
-* PROXY_SSL_CA_CERT - A string value indicating the path to the server PEM-encoded X.509 certificate data file or token value identifier (Default: /etc/nginx/conf/server.crt)
-* PROXY_SSL_VERIFY_CLIENT - A string value indicating if the client certificates should be verified (Default: on)
-* PROXY_CONNECT_TIMEOUT - An integer value indicating a timeout for establishing a connection with a proxied server (Default: 60)
-* SSL_PORT - An integer value indicating the port where the ssl enabled webserver is listening to (Default: 443)
-* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: 1024)
-* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: nginx)
-* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: 1024)

-### Modsecurity ENV Variables

-* MODSEC_AUDIT_LOG - A string indicating the path to the main audit log file or the concurrent logging index file (Default: /dev/stdout)
-* MODSEC_AUDIT_LOG_FORMAT - A string indicating the output format of the AuditLogs (Default: JSON)
-* MODSEC_AUDIT_LOG_TYPE - A string indicating the type of audit logging mechanism to be used (Default: Serial)
-* MODSEC_AUDIT_STORAGE - A string indicating the directory where concurrent audit log entries are to be stored (Default: /var/log/modsecurity/audit/)
-* MODSEC_DATA_DIR - A string indicating the path where persistent data (e.g., IP address data, session data, and so on) is to be stored (Default: /tmp/modsecurity/data)
-* MODSEC_DEBUG_LOG - A string indicating the path to the ModSecurity debug log file (Default: /dev/null)
-* MODSEC_DEBUG_LOGLEVEL - An integer indicating the verboseness of the debug log data (Default: 0)
-* MODSEC_PCRE_MATCH_LIMIT - An integer value indicating the limit for the number of internal executions in the PCRE function (Default: 100000)
-* MODSEC_PCRE_MATCH_LIMIT_RECURSION - An integer value indicating the limit for the depth of recursion when calling PCRE function (Default: 100000)
-* MODSEC_REQ_BODY_ACCESS - A string value allowing ModSecurity to access request bodies (Default: on)
-* MODSEC_REQ_BODY_LIMIT - An integer value indicating the maximum request body size  accepted for buffering (Default: 13107200)
-* MODSEC_REQ_BODY_NOFILES_LIMIT - An integer indicating the maximum request body size ModSecurity will accept for buffering (Default: 131072)
-* MODSEC_RESP_BODY_ACCESS - A string value allowing ModSecurity to access response bodies (Default: on)
-* MODSEC_RESP_BODY_LIMIT - An integer value indicating the maximum response body size  accepted for buffering (Default: 1048576)
-* MODSEC_RULE_ENGINE - A string value enabling ModSecurity itself (Default: on)
-* MODSEC_TAG - A string indicating the default tag action, which will be inherited by the rules in the same configuration context (Default: modsecurity)
-* MODSEC_TMP_DIR - A string indicating the path where temporary files will be created (Default: /tmp/modsecurity/tmp)
-* MODSEC_UPLOAD_DIR - A string indicating the path where intercepted files will be stored (Default: /tmp/modsecurity/upload)
+For localhost backend this value should not be defined (Default: *not defined*)
+* ERRORLOG - A string value indicating the location of the error log file (Default: `/proc/self/fd/2`)
+* LOGLEVEL - A string value controlling the number of messages logged to the error_log (Default: `warn`)
+* METRICSLOG - A string value indicating the location of metrics log file (Default: `/dev/null`)
+* KEEPALIVE_TIMEOUT - An integer value indicating the number of seconds a keep-alive client connection will stay open on the server side (Default: `60`)
+* PORT - An integer value indicating the port where the webserver is listening to (Default: `80`)
+* PROXY_SSL_CA_CERT_KEY - A string value indicating the path to the server PEM-encoded private key file (Default: `/etc/nginx/conf/server.key`)
+* PROXY_SSL_CA_CERT - A string value indicating the path to the server PEM-encoded X.509 certificate data file or token value identifier (Default: `/etc/nginx/conf/server.crt`)
+* PROXY_SSL_VERIFY_CLIENT - A string value indicating if the client certificates should be verified (Default: `on`)
+* PROXY_CONNECT_TIMEOUT - An integer value indicating a timeout for establishing a connection with a proxied server (Default: `60`)
+* SSL_PORT - An integer value indicating the port where the ssl enabled webserver is listening to (Default: `443`)
+* USER - A string value indicating the name (or #number) of the user to run httpd as (Default: `nginx`)
+* WORKER_CONNECTIONS - An integer indicating the maximum number of simultaneous connections that can be opened by a worker process (Default: `1024`)

+### ModSecurity ENV Variables

+* MODSEC_AUDIT_LOG - A string indicating the path to the main audit log file or the concurrent logging index file (Default: `/dev/stdout`)
+* MODSEC_AUDIT_LOG_FORMAT - A string indicating the output format of the AuditLogs (Default: `JSON`)
+* MODSEC_AUDIT_LOG_TYPE - A string indicating the type of audit logging mechanism to be used (Default: `Serial`)
+* MODSEC_AUDIT_STORAGE - A string indicating the directory where concurrent audit log entries are to be stored (Default: `/var/log/modsecurity/audit/`)
+* MODSEC_DATA_DIR - A string indicating the path where persistent data (e.g., IP address data, session data, and so on) is to be stored (Default: `/tmp/modsecurity/data`)
+* MODSEC_DEBUG_LOG - A string indicating the path to the ModSecurity debug log file (Default: `/dev/null`)
+* MODSEC_DEBUG_LOGLEVEL - An integer indicating the verboseness of the debug log data (Default: `0`)
+* MODSEC_PCRE_MATCH_LIMIT - An integer value indicating the limit for the number of internal executions in the PCRE function (Default: `100000`)
+* MODSEC_PCRE_MATCH_LIMIT_RECURSION - An integer value indicating the limit for the depth of recursion when calling PCRE function (Default: `100000`)
+* MODSEC_REQ_BODY_ACCESS - A string value allowing ModSecurity to access request bodies (Default: `on`)
+* MODSEC_REQ_BODY_LIMIT - An integer value indicating the maximum request body size  accepted for buffering (Default: `13107200`)
+* MODSEC_REQ_BODY_NOFILES_LIMIT - An integer indicating the maximum request body size ModSecurity will accept for buffering (Default: `131072`)
+* MODSEC_RESP_BODY_ACCESS - A string value allowing ModSecurity to access response bodies (Default: `on`)
+* MODSEC_RESP_BODY_LIMIT - An integer value indicating the maximum response body size  accepted for buffering (Default: `1048576`)
+* MODSEC_RULE_ENGINE - A string value enabling ModSecurity itself (Default: `on`)
+* MODSEC_TAG - A string indicating the default tag action, which will be inherited by the rules in the same configuration context (Default: `modsecurity`)
+* MODSEC_TMP_DIR - A string indicating the path where temporary files will be created (Default: `/tmp/modsecurity/tmp`)
+* MODSEC_UPLOAD_DIR - A string indicating the path where intercepted files will be stored (Default: `/tmp/modsecurity/upload`)